k98kurz/reverse-entropy-clocks/readme.md

 shares the root and max_time values, and it can be used in a distributed system to order events.

+To the author's knowledge, these are novel constructions.

 ## Overview

 The idea is that a message digest can form a lock that is opened by the preimage